daniel-d7a/obsidian-vaults/3- Permanent/Current structure 2025-03-07.md

 - **Fleeting notes**
 - **Permanent notes:** for notes from reading or videos.
 - **Journal:** for daily notes and notes about my life in genera.
-- **Projects:** to cover project notes such as scripts, articles, work related work, …etc.
-- a home note as a starting point.

 ## Note structure